spsforks/SCons-scons-wiki/IDEIntegration.md

 1. For debug build the command should be "scons debug=1"
 1. For Rebuild All: "scons -c & scons" ("scons -c & scons  debug=1" for debug)

+Alternatively, you can use [the `MSVSProject()` builder](http://scons.org/doc/production/HTML/scons-user.html#b-MSVSProject) in your SConstruct file to generate a Visual Studio project file.

 ## Xcode (Mac OS X)

 1. File->New Project, choose "External Build System"